Christopher Slade

-Sir Christopher John Slade (2 June 1927–7 February 2022) was a British judge who served as a Lord Justice of Appeal of England and Wales from 1982 to 1991.
+Sir Christopher John Slade (2 June 1927 – 7 February 2022) was a British judge who served as a Lord Justice of Appeal of England and Wales from 1982 to 1991.

-Biography
+Life and career

+Christopher John Slade was born in Pimlico, London, England on 2 June 1927.
 The eldest son of George Penkivil Slade (a kinsman of Sir Benjamin Slade, although not in remainder to the baronetcy) and Mary Carnegie, he had two younger brothers, Julian (the composer) and Adrian (President of the Liberal Party), as well as a sister, Pauline (who married David Hamilton-Russell, a grandson of the 8th Viscount Boyne).

-Slade was educated at Eton before going up to New College, Oxford, where he was awarded the Eldon Scholarship.
+He was educated at Eton before going up to New College, Oxford, where he was awarded the Eldon Scholarship.
 Taking silk in 1965, he served as Master of the Ironmongers' Company (for 1973/74), before being sworn of the Privy Council in 1982.